rajan271997/Photo-Editor/README.md

 Steps to use :

 1. Download the project or clone the github project using git.
-2. Change the directory to the Project directory and run the command :
+2. Change the directory to the Project Workpace directory and run the command :
 "pod install"

+Build and run the project.

+Enjoy!!